 - THE FOUNDATION

 SPO also became the first Asian orchestra to sign an exclusive worldwide contract with the Deutsche Grammophon label for two CD releases annually in a total span of five years.
-A total of eight albums have been released up to date including Unsuk Chin’s 3 Concertos and Mahler’s Symphony No. 9 which were released in 2014.
+A total of nine albums have been released up to date including Mahler’s Symphony No. 5 in 2015.
 The Unsuk Chin’s 3 Concertos album in particular was honored by two of the world’s most prestigious awards in classical music: International Classical Music Awards(ICMA) for best contemporary music recording and BBC Music Magazine Awards for winning the Premiere Category.